developmentAC/dabble/README.md

 ## Executing the Program

-To run `Dabble`, you must have go installed.
+To run `Dabble`, you must have Go (also called "Golang") installed.
 Dabble was created on a MacOS with Go version `go1.13.5 darwin/amd64`

 To run: `go run dabble`